-- init() is used to initializing the attributes - Classes have a special function (actually 'method') called a constructor that can be used to initialize the starting values of a class to some specific values. - This method is automatically called whenever an object is created e.g. bob = Person()
+- init() is used to initializing the attributes - Classes have a special function (actually 'method' more on this later in this section) called a constructor that can be used to initialize the starting values of a class to some specific values. - This method is automatically called whenever an object is created e.g. bob = Person() - Format:

-• Format: